Giordano0/Giordano0/README.md

-- 👋 Hi, I’m @Giordano
+- 👋 Hi, I’m @Giordano, I'm currently pursuing a bachelor's degree in Applied Informatics and Data Analytics
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 📫 How to reach me: @fourdins_ on twitter or at dolenzgiordano@gmail.com